Published September 2016 • Updated August 2024 • Read Time: 6 minutes

 Blue Fluorite is recommended when we want to improve the way we present ourselves to the world.
 Blue Fluorite encourages us to stand up straight and to show the world our beautiful smile and sparkly eyes.
 Blue Fluorite asks us to stop exaggerating our physical flaws in our own mind.
 It teasingly reminds us that the pimple on our nose always looks huge in the mirror, while the rest of the world barely notices it and couldn’t care less about our pimple.
 Blue Fluorite teaches us to carry ourselves confidentially and to have a positive body image.
 Fluorite in general is a lovely talisman for any problem associated with the teeth, nails and joints.
 Blue Fluorite in particular is a good talisman when we are suffering from an inflammation in our eyes, ears, nose and sinuses.

-Blue Fluorite Mineralogy
+Geology of Blue Fluorite

 Where does Blue Fluorite come from?